-We start with the obvious, hehehe, the tent cannot miss.
-There are many models, sizes and prices.
+We start with the obvious, hehe, the tent cannot be missed.
+There are many models, sizes, and prices.

 Tent Extended Dome

-When you travel with many people or when you want to have privacy, you can take a tent with an extended dome and become a more private place, which also protects you from the bad weather that you might encounter.
+When you travel with many people or want privacy, you can take a tent with an extended dome and become a more private place, which also protects you from the bad weather that you might encounter.